pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 _Use change requests for grammars and typos._

+if you feel more comfortable with github you can send a [pull request](https://help.github.com/articles/about-pull-requests/), [to this repo](https://github.com/pietrop/book-how-to-tell-compelling-stories-out-of-video-interviews) that syncs with this gitbook automatically.

 ---

 This book is based on the Workshop ["How to craft compelling stories out of video interviews?"](http://pietropassarelli.com/wip_london_july2016.html).
 Which was a collaboration between [Pietro Passarelli](https://twitter.com/pietropassarell) and [Niels Ladefoged](https://twitter.com/insofar_media).